 A knee replacement infection may develop after a person has had an operation to replace their knee joint.
-What are the symptoms of a knee replacement infection and who is at most risk of getting one?
+Symptoms can include increased pain and stiffness, an inability to walk, liquid draining, and more.

 Knee replacement surgery, also known as knee arthroplasty, is one of the most common types of elective surgery.
 It is estimated that by 2030 as many as